 Keep your clients ahead of the curve by implementing the relevant structured data to improve their local business search results.

-Once you put these local SEO best practices into place, you’ll want to track your progress and create local SEO reports.
+Once you put these local SEO best practices into place, you’ll want to track your progress and create local SEO reports that highlight the long-term benefits of SEO.
 Agency Analytics can help you compile all of the useful information, how you should present it, and even how to use these reports to grow your agency.
 Try AgencyAnalytics free for 14 days and start streamlining your local SEO reporting.

 Find this article helpful?
 Share it on LinkedIn, and don’t forget to mention @AgencyAnalytics with your top takeaways!